hotwax/oms-documentation/user-manuals/receiving.md

 Video: Scan items
 {% endembed %}

-**4. Receiving Items:**
+**4. Receive Items:**

-Store associates can tap for 'Receive All' to accept the entire received inventory of an item at once, aligning it with the recorded inventory.
-This action increases the inventory of the product in HotWax Commerce and subsequently on e-commerce.
+If store associates have verified that the physical inventory count matches the anticipated inventory in the ASN, they can tap on the 'Receive All' button to accept the entire received inventory at once.

 {% embed url="https://youtu.be/2Cq1HfctoL0" %}
 Video: Receive all items
 {% endembed %}

-For larger quantities or instances where all inventory can't be counted together, store associates have the option to manually input the received quantities.
-This incremental process helps update the inventory count in the system.
-This feature is especially useful in cases of under-received inventory.
-Furthermore Retailers can also mandate store associates to scan the unique barcode of each SKU.
+If store associates encounter any discrepancy between the physical count and the anticipated inventory, they can manually input the received quantities.
+Retailers have the option to mandate store associates to scan the unique barcode of each SKU for enhanced accuracy and inventory management.

 {% embed url="https://youtu.be/nosDR5BY9W8" %}
 Video: Enter quantity
 {% endembed %}

-When Receiving Inventory retailers can also select the pre-defined location in the store where the inventory will be put away.
+When receiving inventory, retailers can also select the pre-defined location in the store where the inventory will be put away.
 This will help in the picking process as the picker would have easy access to the item during fulfillment.

 {% embed url="https://youtu.be/CKL2uOo715A" %}
 Video: Location